littlex2015/bios611-project1/report.md

 ***
 ### Report
 ***

+In the analysis report, I will analyze youtube trending videos in the U.S only because this is the dataset that I am most familiar with.
+The purpose of this report is to give some suggestions to a new youtuber that wants to make the next trending video? :
+1) What category of the video should the youtuber make?
+2) What category of the video should the youtuber aviod?
+3) How should the youtuber name his title of the video?
 <img src="images/VideoCategories_fre.png">

 Looking at the Video Categories by frequency plot, we can see that Entertainment and music are the category that has the most trending videos.
 We can believe that there is a higher chance for music and entertainment become trending.
 Therefore, if a new youtuber wants to make a new trending video, he/she should probably make a video that is related to entertainment and music field.